Compassionate Communication for Connections

 While these words are quite inspiring, we humans seem to have a hard time living up to them.
-Marshall Rosenberg's Non Violent Communication (NVC) process is the most powerful map I have found to help in our day-to-day challenges and attempts to live up to this "Change" vision.
+Marshall Rosenberg's Non Violent Communication (NVC) process and Restorative Practices are the most powerful maps I have found to help in our day-to-day challenges and attempts to live up to this "Change" vision.

 About Non Violent Communication